p13char/SmartCamera/README.md

 # SmartCamera
-Surveillance camera with a Raspberry Pi
+Smart Detection Surveillance camera with a Raspberry Pi